NanoBench-iros-2026/nanobench/README.md

 | C4 | Battery drain (hover) | — | 2 |

 **Total: 170 recordings, ~97.5 minutes of flight, ~603,942 timesteps at 100 Hz.**

+> **Dataset availability note.** This repository includes the subset of recordings used directly by the three benchmark tasks.
+The complete NanoBench dataset — comprising all trajectory types, repetitions, and supplementary calibration flights — will be deposited on a public data repository upon acceptance of the accompanying paper.
+Instructions for accessing the full release will be provided here at that time.

 ### CSV Column Reference